Miltonly/Streets/Potts Terrace

 What's the rental market like on Potts Terrace?

-Rental activity on Potts Terrace is limited but steady, with three-bedroom units renting around $2,000 and five-bedroom units near $3,400.
-The market leans toward long-term tenants, with unfurnished units dominating.
+Rental activity on Potts Terrace is limited but includes three-bedroom units around $2,000 and a five-bedroom around $3,400.
+The mix suggests both smaller families and larger households.

 Who is Potts Terrace a good fit for?